 Withdrawals, incomplete courses, repeating courses, non-credit remedial courses and units transferred in from other colleges have the potential to affect the pace of completion.
 Withdrawals lower the number of successfully completed units.
 Incomplete courses not completed in a timely fashion act essentially as a withdrawal and also lower the number of successfully completed units.
 Repeated courses are counted as attempted each time, but only as completed one time.
 All situations will lower a student’s pace of completion.

 Transfer Units & Remedial Coursework

 Units transferred in from other colleges may actually help the pace of completion, as these units are counted on a 1:1 ratio for units completed and units attempted.
-Grades from ALL courses attempted will be counted in the GPA for all students.
+Only grades from Jessup courses attempted will be counted in the GPA for all students.

 Non-credit remedial courses do not count as either attempted or completed, but do have the possibility of extending the time of completion beyond the 150% time frame and must be carefully monitored by the student to ensure the length of the program is not exceeded.

 If a student repeats a failed or a previously passed class, it will replace the grade to recalculate into the new cumulative GPA.
 The units from both attempts will still count toward the completion rate and maximum time frame.
 Learners who pass a class (A, B, C, D) and choose to repeat it for a higher grade may receive financial aid only once (a total of two attempts) for that repeated class.
 Learners may receive financial aid for a failed class (F) that they repeat until they pass.

 Note: A “D” grade is considered a passing grade by the U.S. Department of Education.